 Nonetheless, it is very important.
 It includes how data should be collected, stored, and shared with any third parties.
 The focus is placed on compliance with the applicable privacy laws (such as CCPA or GDPR).

 But why should you care about it in the first place?
 Why is it important that your company and your users’ data is kept safe and secure?
 You can probably guess the answers to these questions, but let’s say that there are numerous identity thieves out there waiting to collect and use personal data to their advantage.

-In this article, you have a chance to learn more about this issue and why you need to focus on it if you want to keep your business running.
+In this article, you have a chance to learn more about this issue and CCPA compliance and why you need to focus on it if you want to keep your business running.
 You can also take a look at this data privacy guide by Prolifics, which should equip you with essential information and make you ready to act to protect your organization from threats.